SuperPoneyBoy/VBA-JSON/README.md

 # VBA-JSON
 This library is very fast and allows many features :
--As a full object oriented library you can see all the structure in the object explorer -When debugging you can inspect all the json structure -Can parse more than 100MB in less than 30s
+* As a full object oriented library you can see all the structure in the object explorer
+* When debugging you can inspect all the json structure
+* Can parse more than 100MB in less than 30s
--Can access all the data structure and type checking
+* Can access all the data structure and type checking

 # How to plug a VBA library
 Put the VBAJson.xlsam file in the same folder (or subfolder) of your main excel file